AIGAC Officers and Directors:

 Natalie Wallace – Operations Manager

-Nupur Gupta, AIGAC President, began volunteering with AIGAC in 2015 due to her passion for growing AIGAC and its sphere of influence.
+Nupur Gupta, AIGAC President, began volunteering with AIGAC in 2015 due to her passion for propagating transparency, ethics and innovation in graduate admissions and bringing accurate and timely information to MBA applicants.
+During the global pandemic that restricted travel, Nupur introduced a virtual conference and applicant fair to foster dialog between MBA applicants and business schools to discuss new and exciting possibilities in the MBA world.
 Nupur holds an MBA from The Wharton School with majors in Entrepreneurial Management and Finance.
 She has worked in multinational firms in U.S. and India in diverse industries likes technology, media, medical imaging and financial services.
-Nupur runs a boutique education advisory firm called Crack The MBA, as part of which she works with the brightest candidates in India, enabling them to secure admits to leading global MBA programs.
+Nupur is the founder of India’s leading education consultancy, Crack The MBA, as part of which her mission is to create the next generation of global business leaders who are socially responsible and shape a better world.
+Nupur works with the brightest candidates in India, enabling them to secure admits to leading global MBA programs.
 Outside work, Nupur is a cricket, fitness and fountain pen aficionado.
 Contact Nupur at: ngupta (AT) aigac (DOT) org.

 Linda Abraham, Co-Founder & First President of AIGAC, is the founder & president of the admissions consultancy Accepted, which she launched in 1994.
 She is the proud host of Admissions Straight Talk, a weekly podcast where she hosts business school deans, admissions directors, professors, students and alumni, as well as entrepreneurs & emerging business leaders.
 She is the co-author of MBA Admission for Smarties and a co-founder of AIGAC, the Association of International Graduate Admissions Consultants, where she served as its first president.
 Linda earned her MBA and BA from UCLA.